 2. Take Care of Your Hard Drive

 Hard drives are venerable to damaged and corrupted by environmental, electrical and stress-related issues.
-When it comes to such external hard drive failure, we see no more solutions from manufacturers like Toshiba, WD than harder wrap in 2020.
+When it comes to such external hard drive failure, we see no more solutions from manufacturers like Toshiba, WD than harder drive case.
 So, to avoid hard drive failure when you access hard drives, the better idea is to protect your drive by keeping it away from heat, water, vibration, and dropping.

 3. Common Sense of Hard Drive Failures

 There are two types of hard drive failures, logical and mechanical failures.

 A physical disk failure often relates to mechanical and electronic elements, which usually is along with repetitious clicking and grinding noises.
 And logical hard drive failures occur when you access hard disks as well, which usually is a result of bad sectors, data corruption, destroyed file table, etc.